Residual Kolmogorov-Arnold Network for Enhanced Deep Learning: Related Work

-Our work is built upon two fundamental building blocks of machine learning and neural network design.
-We focus on the concepts of convolution (using Kolmogorov-Arnold Networks) and residual learning to address the limitations of conventional deep learning architectures in efficiently capturing highly abstract features.
+While various ``plug-in" modules, such as attentions, have been proposed to enhance CNNs, RKAN is fundamentally unique.
+Our design focuses on the concepts of polynomial transformations and parallel learning in order to address the limitations of deep networks in efficiently capturing highly abstract features, while improving gradient flow.

-Unlike standard convolutional kernels that only perform linear operations, KAN-based kernels incorporate learnable polynomial basis functions and enable non-linear feature transformations within the convolution.
-Consequently, the choice of basis function can directly affect the expressive power of KAN-based neural networks.
-In the original KAN implementation, B-splines excel in modeling continuous functions~\cite{goldman2002bspline,liu2023kolmogorov} while providing extra parameter control over the shape of the learned function.
-For instance, grid size determines the raw number of B-splines applied to the overall function representation, while spline order defines the ``smoothness" (polynomial degree) of the basis function.
-This approach, however, comes with significantly higher computational cost compared to standard convolutions.
+Unlike standard convolutional kernels that only perform linear operations, KAN-based kernels incorporate learnable polynomial basis functions and directly enable non-linear feature transformations.
+Consequently, the choice of basis function affects the expressive power of KAN-based neural networks.
+In the original KAN implementation, B-splines are exceptional in modeling continuous functions~\cite{goldman2002bspline,liu2023kolmogorov}, while providing parameter controls over the shape of the learned function, such as the number of splines applied to the overall function representation or the ``smoothness" (polynomial degree) of the basis function.
+However, this approach comes with higher computational cost compared to standard convolutions.

-In FastKAN~\cite{li2024fastkan}, Gaussian radial basis functions (RBF) are used as an approximation for the B-spline basis, which has been identified as the primary computational bottleneck in KAN-based operations.
-By closely approximating the B-spline basis (up to a linear transformation), FastKAN is able to increase the forward speed by three times and maintains very comparable accuracy.
+Gaussian radial basis functions (RBF)~\cite{li2024fastkan} are used as an approximation for the B-spline basis, which is identified as the primary computational bottleneck in any KAN-based operations.
+By approximating the B-spline basis (up to a linear transformation), RBF increases the forward speed by three times and maintains very comparable accuracy.

-Chebyshev polynomials, calculated recursively, are yet a more effective basis for function representation~\cite{ss2024chebyshev}.
-Due to their uniform approximation and orthogonal properties over the interval $[-1, 1]$, Chebyshev polynomials are particularly well-suited for modeling smooth functions~\cite{rivlin1974chebyshev,mason2002chebyshev}.
-They also converge relatively quickly, which results in accurate approximations even with low-degree polynomials (\eg, 3).
-By integrating Chebyshev polynomials into KAN kernels, we aim to improve their scalability to handle larger datasets with increased parameter efficiency and less computational demand.
+Chebyshev polynomials, calculated recursively, can also be as effective for function representation~\citep{ss2024chebyshev}.
+Due to their uniform approximation and orthogonal properties over the interval $[-1, 1]$, Chebyshev polynomials are well-suited for modeling smooth functions~\citep{rivlin1974chebyshev,mason2002chebyshev}.
+They converge quickly, which results in accurate approximations even with low-degree polynomials (\eg 3).
+By integrating Chebyshev polynomials into KAN kernels, we improve their scalability to handle larger datasets with increased parameter efficiency and less computational demand.